Pajaro Street Health and Wellness

 As you learn more about cellular nutrition, you will begin to realize the importance of providing all of these precursor nutrients to the cell.
 In this case alpha-lipoic acid and vitamin C are also critical because they both have the ability to regenerate glutathione.
 Since it is difficult to increase the levels of glutathione within the cell, these nutrients should also be present in supplementation so that the glutathione can be used again and again.

 Researchers have demonstrated that when the photoreceptor and retinal pigmented cells have optimal levels of antioxidants present, they are much better able to protect these cells from oxidative damage.
 The lens of the eye is also better protected against oxidative damage when glutathione levels are higher.
-19
+19 Zinc and Selenium

 Zinc and selenium are important minerals our antioxidant system needs.
 Zinc is critical for the function of our catalase antioxidant defense system and selenium is necessary to the glutathione peroxidase system.
 Both of these antioxidant defense systems are essential in the battle against free radicals produced in the eye.
 If these two minerals are not available in adequate amounts, the two defense systems simply cannot perform at their optimal level.
 Several studies now show that when these minerals are supplemented, especially zinc, ARMD can actually be stabilized and improved.20